AiursoftWeb/AiurProtocol/Readme.md

 * Document generation

 And the API it built is also standard Restful HTTP API, so you can call it with any programming language.

+With AiurProtocol, you can focus on designing your API and forget about those complications!

 ## Why this project?